-OIO leads and coordinates initiatives resulting in performance and quality improvement.
-Its purpose is to facilitate continuous improvement activities at the University of Kansas Medical Center.
+The Organizational Improvement Office (OIO) leads and coordinates initiatives resulting in performance and quality improvement.
+Its purpose is to support and to facilitate strategic and continuous improvement activities at the University of Kansas Medical Center.
 OIO reports to Steffani Webb, Vice Chancellor of Administration.

 What services does OIO provide?

 OIO uses the Baldrige Peformance Excellence framework to advance continuous improvement in the areas of leadership; strategy; customer engagement; measurement, analysis and knowledge management; workforce engagement and operational effictiveness.
 Key services include, but are not limited to:

 - Strategic planning and aligned department and program planning

 Yes.
 OIO is tasked with facilitating the KUMC strategic planning process.
 This includes the development of KUMC's strategic plan and support for the deployment of the plan.

 Does OIO work on campus-wide projects?